PUP (band): The Unraveling of PUPTheBand (2020–2025)

 On July 3, 2020, the band released a live album available on Bandcamp for one day only, titled Live at the Electric Ballroom.
 In August 2020, the band released a cover of "A.M.
 180", off of Grandaddy's debut album, Under the Western Freeway.
 In September 2020, the band announced that a new six-track EP, This Place Sucks Ass, would be released on October 23.
 Along with the announcement they released one of the tracks from the EP, "Rot".

 In December 2020, PUP collaborated with the New York-based band Charly Bliss on a Christmas song titled "It's Christmas and I Fucking Miss You".
 The bands also released an accompanying music video for the song.
 The band contributed a cover of the Metallica song "Holier Than Thou" to the charity tribute album The Metallica Blacklist, released in September 2021.
 On November 9, 2021, PUP released two new singles, "Waiting" and "Kill Something".

 On January 18, 2022, PUP announced their fourth studio album, The Unraveling of PUPTheBand, which was released on April 1, 2022.
 They also released a single from the album, "Robot Writes a Love Song", and an accompanying music video.
 The band announced they would be performing as an opening act for Sum 41's final tour in January 2025.

 Who Will Look After The Dogs?
 (2025–present)

 A day prior to beginning a slot opening for Sum 41 on their final tour, the band released the single "Paranoid" on January 9, 2025.
 On February 12, 2025, the band released the second single "Hallways".
 "Get Dumber", featuring Jeff Rosenstock was released on March 25 along with the announcement of a co-headlining US tour beginning in September 2025.
 The fourth and final single, "Olive Garden", was released on April 29 along with announcing a Canadian tour beginning in November 2025.

 PUP released their fifth studio album, Who Will Look After the Dogs?, on May 2, 2025.
-PUP performed six subsequent shows in various venues across Toronto, as apart of their "Mega-City Madness Tour" in July 2025.
+PUP performed six subsequent shows in various venues across Toronto, as part of their "Mega-City Madness Tour" in July 2025.

+Who Will Look After the Dogs? was selected as one of the 40 best Canadian albums of 2026 and long-listed for the Polaris Music Prize.